JeffreyZhou798/music-score-simplifierV87/README.md

 - **TensorFlow.js Team**: For the inference engine
 - **ml-js Community**: For machine learning algorithms
 - **MuseScore**: For MusicXML format support

+## ⚠️ Copyright Notice

+© 2025 Jeffrey Zhou.
+All rights reserved.

+This repository and its contents are protected by copyright law.
+No part of this project may be copied, reproduced, modified, or distributed without prior written permission from the author.

+Commercial use is strictly prohibited.

+*Built with ❤️ for music education*